 Hardware units make recording and practicing convenient as well, with seamless connection to your DAW via XLR direct outs (or even direct connection to your computer via USB), headphone outs for silent practice, and all the ease of a plugin but with an added tactile interface and the ability to play it like a real amp with a cabinet.

 Fractal Audio’s Axe-FX series is the industry-leading hardware amp and effects sim.
-The Axe-FX III, released last year, is currently the most powerful and feature-rich guitar processor on the market.
+The Axe-FX III is currently one of the most powerful and feature-rich guitar processors on the market.
 At around $2500 USD it isn’t cheap, but you have access to virtually any tone and combination of effects you could ever imagine.

 The Kemper is a unique guitar processor.
 It’s a multi-effects processor, preamp, and optional power amp, with lots of connectivity to suit different playing situations from the studio to the stage.